2018–19 UEFA Europa League: Group stage

 The draw for the group stage was held on 31 August 2018 at the Grimaldi Forum in Monaco.
 The 48 teams were drawn into twelve groups of four, with the restriction that teams from the same association cannot be drawn against each other.
 For the draw, the teams are seeded into four pots based on their 2018 UEFA club coefficients.

 In each group, teams played against each other home-and-away in a round-robin format.
 The group winners and runners-up advance to the round of 32 where they are joined by the eight third-placed teams of the 2018–19 UEFA Champions League group stage.
 The matchdays are 20 September, 4 October, 25 October, 8 November, 29 November, and 13 December 2018.

 A total of 27 national associations were represented in the group stage.
 Akhisarspor, Chelsea, F91 Dudelange, Jablonec, Rangers, RB Leipzig, Sarpsborg 08, Spartak Moscow and Spartak Trnava made their debut appearances in the UEFA Europa League group stage (although Chelsea, Rangers, RB Leipzig and Spartak Moscow had already competed in the UEFA Europa League knockout phase after a third place in the UEFA Champions League group stage, while Rangers and Spartak Moscow had appeared in the UEFA Cup group stage).
-Akhisarspor and Sarpsborg 08 made their debuts in any European football.
-F91 Dudelange were the first team from Luxembourg to play in either the Champions League or Europa League group stage.
+Furthermore, Akhisarspor and Sarpsborg 08 and F91 Dudelange made their debuts in any European football group stage and F91 Dudelange were the first team from Luxembourg to play in either the Champions League or Europa League group stage.